 Before we dive into Roth IRA returns, it’s important to understand what this type of IRA is and who can open one.

 A Roth IRA is an individual retirement account that you contribute to using after-tax dollars.
-This setup allows the account holder to take tax-free withdrawals once they have had the account for five years and are over the age of 59½.
+This setup allows the account holder to take tax-free withdrawals of investment earnings once they have had the account for five years and are over the age of 59.5.
 In this way, Roth IRAs are the inverse of tax-deferred traditional IRAs or 401(k)s; with those accounts, you’ll have to pay taxes when you withdraw the funds.

 How a Roth IRA Earns Interest

-Unlike traditional savings accounts, Roth IRAs don’t earn interest on the account alone.
-Essentially, a Roth IRA account starts out as an empty investment basket — meaning you won’t earn any interest until you choose investments to house within the account itself.
+Unlike traditional savings accounts, Roth IRAs don’t earn returns on the account alone.
+Essentially, a Roth IRA account starts out as an empty investment basket — meaning you won’t earn any returns until you choose investments to house within the account itself.

-Roth IRAs earn interest by compounding, which helps your money grow more quickly.
-Whenever your investments earn a dividend or interest, that amount gets tacked to your account balance.
-Then you earn interest on that interest, and so on.
-That means your money will continue to grow even if you don’t make regular contributions to the account.
+Roth IRAs earn returns by compounding, which helps your money grow more quickly.
+Whenever your investments earn a dividend or grow in size, that amount goes towards to your account balance.
+Then you earn returns on those returns, and so on and so forth.
+That means your money will continue to grow regardless of whether you contribute extra money or not.

-There are several factors that will impact how your money grows in a Roth IRA, including how diversified your portfolio is, your timeline for retiring, and your risk tolerance.
+There are several factors that will impact how your money grows in a Roth IRA, including how diversified your portfolio is, what is your timeline for retiring, and how much risk are you willing to take on.
 That said, Roth IRA accounts have historically delivered between 7% and 10% average annual returns.

 On the other hand, if you decided to put your money in a savings account that didn’t yield interest, you would only have $60,000 after 10 years ($6,000 multiplied by 10).
 To calculate the growth of your contributions, check out SmartAsset’s free investment calculator.